Measures, Metrics, and Signals

 Target Your Efforts

-It's tempting to try to make each important measure or goal move forward at once but I'm going to advise against it.
-Instead, recognize that each metric you have and each goal associated to it are acting as constraints against one another.
+It's tempting to try to make each important measure or goal move forward at once, but I'm going to advise against it.
+Instead, recognize that each metric you have and each goal associated with it is acting as a constraint against the others.
 They often behave in unintuitive ways.

 I recommend making your efforts focus on improving one metric while holding the others steady.
-This will help you more deeply understand the relationships between the work without letting things spiral into chaos.
+This approach will help you better understand the relationships within the work without letting things spiral into chaos.

-As an example, improving the rate of delivery without diminishing quality is almost never explicit and almost always the opposite of what happens.
+For example, improving delivery rates without diminishing quality is seldom explicit and almost always the opposite of what happens.

 Get Started